Some effectivity results for primitive divisors of elliptic divisibility sequences: Infinite places

-Thanks to the previous section, we know how to bound $h_\nu(nP)$ in the case when $B_n$ does not have a primitive divisor.
+Thanks to the previous section, we know how to bound $h_\nu(nP)$ for $\nu$ finite in the case when $B_n$ does not have a primitive divisor.
 Now, we need to bound $h_\nu(nP)$ for $\nu$ infinite.
 We show that, for $n$ large enough, $h_\nu(nP)$ is negligible compared to $n^2\hat{h}(P)$.
-We will focus on the curve in short Weierstrass form.
-We will deal with the general case during the proof of Theorem \ref{Thm1}.